itsbaraa/Linux-Permissions/README.md

 # Linux Permissions

-This project explains the fundamentals of the Linux file permission system, provides a visual flowchart, and how to set file permissions.
+This repo explains the fundamentals of the Linux file permission system, provides a visual flowchart, and how to set file permissions.

 ## File Permissions